Our vision is to expand knowledge for healthy individuals, families, and communities.

 Partnership is powerful

 The power of multiple agencies pursuing a shared vision enhances our ability to succeed.
 Partnership gives strength to purpose.
-Partnership is the antidote to disconnected and disparate efforts.
-It is the corrective to entropy and the dispersion of energy, focus, and resources that comes from isolated activity.
+Partnership is the antidote to disconnected, disparate efforts and the scattering of energy, focus, and resources that comes from isolated activity.